777arc/PySDR/content/iq_files.rst

  cd SigMF
  sudo pip install .

-The Python code to write the .sigmf-meta file for the example towards the beginning of this chapter, where we saved bpsk_in_noise.iq, is shown below:
+The Python code to write the .sigmf-meta file for the example towards the beginning of this chapter, where we saved qpsk_in_noise.iq, is shown below:

 .. code-block:: python